scrapinghub/scrapy-poet/docs/index.rst

 scrapy-poet easily integrates Page Objects created using `web-poet`_ with Scrapy through the configuration of a dependency injection middleware.

-The goal of this project is to make reusable Page Objects that separates extraction logic from crawling.
+`web-poet`_ is used to make reusable Page Objects that separates extraction logic from crawling.
 They could be easily tested and distributed across different projects.
 Also, they could make use of different backends, for example, acquiring data from `Splash`_ and `AutoExtract`_ API.

+The goal of this project is to provide a bridge between :ref:`Scrapy Spiders <scrapy:topics-spiders>` and Page Objects.

 Please, see also our :ref:`intro-install` and our :ref:`intro-tutorial` for a quick start.